With touch of sage and thyme, these mini quiches are a festive version of the eggy classic.

-Note: If you'd like to make these in a mini muffin pan, reduce the baking time to 18 minutes.
-If making a full-sized quiche in a pie pan, increase baking time to 45-50 minutes, until the quiche is fully set in the middle; you may want to use a crust protector.
+Note: If you’d like to make these in a mini muffin pan, reduce the baking time to 18 minutes.
+If making a full-sized quiche in a pie pan, increase baking time to 45 to 50 minutes until the quiche is fully set in the middle.
+You may want to use a crust protector.

 This recipe uses JUST Egg.
 Buy now and become a master of plant-based cuisine.

 What’s more fun than a mini quiche?
 Whether you’re serving them as an appetizer, at a brunch or just enjoying them as a midnight snack, these bite-size cuties are always a hit.
 Our mini quiches taste great right out of the oven or served at room temperature.